 It is centrally located by so many other attractions that you can find a few minutes here and there while walking through to enjoy it!

-If traveling during the warmer months it’s wise to bring a suit for the kids as the water feature is SUPER fun (even in the cold of winter my son couldn’t resist it!).
+If traveling during the warmer months it’s wise to bring a suit for the kids as the splash pad here is SUPER fun (even in the cold of winter my son couldn’t resist it!).

 I have NOT walked through the park at night but during the day I felt very safe and comfortable allowing the kids to run and play.

-Of the attractions I’ve personally visited in Atlanta, I am the least impressed with the Georgia Aquarium.
+Of the Atlanta attractions for families I’ve personally visited, I am the least impressed with the Georgia Aquarium.

 It’s not well designed or laid out for the number of guests who visit each day.